below/HelloSilicon/README.md

 So this is a little attempt to invoke syscalls on a machine running a Mach Kernel on an ARM64-like architecture.

+The code is taken from the book _Programming with 64-Bit ARM Assembly Language_

 But when I run it, all I get is: ´zsh: killed     ./HelloWorld`

 Any hints are appreciated